How much does it cost?

 Lattitude Placement Fee:

-Most of our “Country Immersion” placements have a Lattitude placement fee of $2800 USD.
+Our “Country Immersion” placements have a Lattitude placement fee of $1900 USD.
 This covers all of your preparation and support from the moment you apply right through to your eventual return home, and beyond!

 - In-depth matching process to align your skills and interests with a placement that really suits you